almog-e/parallel-frequency-counter/README.md

 # Parallel Folding Count Algorithm

-This project was developed as part of the **Parallel System Programming** course at Bar-Ilan University.
+This Algorithm was developed as part of the **Parallel System Programming** course at Bar-Ilan University.
 It demonstrates a **parallel algorithm for counting the frequency of elements** in an array using folding, allowing efficient computation with **`n` threads and logarithmic time complexity**.
+This Algorithm can be used as part of a Parallel Count Sort
 ---

 ## Problem Overview